kdsuneraavinash/events/README.md

 Mora Events Site is a site created in order to add events to Mora Events App.
 This app and site is created by Team Axys.

+### Team Axys Members
+- Sunera Avinash
+- Deepana Ishtaweera
+- Dinith Herath
+- Ruchin Amarathunga
+- Uvindu Avishka
+- Ravikula Silva

 ### Testing

 Visit [Test Site](https://kdsuneraavinash.000webhostapp.com) in order to view last uploaded version.

-### Team Axys Members
-> Sunera Avinash
-> Deepana Ishtaweera
-> Dinith Herath
-> Ruchin Amarathunga
-> Uvindu Avishka
-> looking like it's been marked up with tags
-> Ravikula Silva